wmaduro/clean-architecture-study/README.md

 # Clean Architecture Study Series

-This series intends to apply a code hands-on approach to discuss the following code perspectives:
+This series intends to be a hands-on discussion about code problem-solving regarding the following perspectives:
 * **Decoupling**
 * **Testability**
-* **Scalabiilty**
+* **Scalability**

-The inital questions that motivated this series were:
+The initial questions that motivated this series were:
-1. *Why sometimes my code is hard to mantain?*
+1. *Why sometimes my code is hard to maintain?*
 2. *Why is it so hard to implement tests?*
-3. *Why implementing tests seems to be too expesive?*
+3. *Why implementing tests seems to be too expensive?*

-Now, after some progress working on the problem, I would say: "**It is hard to implement tests in something that was not built to be tested!.
-The way that we follow to think and implement our solutions impacts directly on its testability and manutenibility.**"
+Now, after some progress working on the problem, I would say: "**It is hard to implement tests in code that was not built meant to be tested!
+The way we think and implement our solutions impacts directly on its testability and maintainability.**"

 ## The Problem
-As a target problem, It was chosen something realtively simple: Read lines from a file, process them and  show the result.
+As a target problem, It was chosen something relatively simple: Read lines from a file, process them and show the result.
 The problem itself is just a poker hands evaluation and show basic statistics.

 ## Episodes

 - **Episode I: Decoupling the Problem Aiming Testability - (WE ARE HERE!) **
-- Episode II: Increasing decoupling (Event Queue) https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
+- Episode II: Increasing Decoupling (Event Queue) https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
-- Episode III: Increasing decoupling and scalability (SpringBoot Services Containarization) https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master
+- Episode III: Increasing Decoupling and Scalability (SpringBoot Services Containerization) https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master
-- Episode IV: High sacalability approach (SpringBoot Cloud MicroServices) - Coming Soon...
+- Episode IV: High Scalability Approach (SpringBoot Cloud MicroServices) - Coming Soon...

 # Episode I: Decoupling the Problem Aiming Testability